 The Bennett-Wells American Legion Post and Auxiliary #1780, just a couple blocks away from my home, is a pillar of my community.
 After World War II, Blacks returning to Buffalo were not welcome to join existing American Legion posts, so they established their own in 1946.
 I enjoy the camaraderie, the stories and the unwavering support of veterans.
 They fund student scholarships and distribute holiday food baskets.
 It’s a cozy space brimming with kind, patriotic people who love this country.

 Pine Grill Reunion / Photo by Rhea Anna

-The East Side is also home to the Queen City Jazz Festival at the Colored Musician’s Club in the Michigan Street Heritage Corridor, the African American Cultural Center, Torn Space Theater and the Buffalo Museum of Science, which attracts thousands of families each year.
+East Buffalo is also home to the Queen City Jazz Festival at the Colored Musician’s Club in the Michigan Street Heritage Corridor, the African American Cultural Center, Torn Space Theater and the Buffalo Museum of Science, which attracts thousands of families each year.
 Other signs of hope and renewal include the facelift of the Buffalo Central Terminal and the towering mural of civil rights activist John Lewis by artist Edreys Wajed.
-Not to be forgotten — the East Side’s roster of immaculate, palatial churches is unparalleled.
+Not to be forgotten — East Buffalo’s roster of immaculate, palatial churches is unparalleled.

 John Lewis Mural by Edreys Wajed & tree-lined Timon Street

 Neighborhoods are more than a collection of people.
 While this neck of the woods has its struggles, East Buffalo is a diverse mishmash of independent communities with distinct character and history.
 It’s home to thousands of hearts, minds, and experiences.
 Many residents in my neighborhood could easily opt for suburban living, but they choose to stay.
 I also live in this multifaceted neighborhood by choice, inspired by the words of American novelist, literary critic, and scholar Ralph Ellison who wrote movingly about the “complexity of humanity.”